10 Sales Team Motivation Strategies That Actually Work

 Observe each person on your sales team, and then do the same for the entire group as a whole.
 Do your best to identify any challenges or goals specific to each person.
 Even set aside time to sit down with them and ask them directly why they’re there, what makes them feel inspired, and how you can help.

 Don’t make this a one-off interaction.
 As a leader, you need to nurture your team with consistent check-ins to make sure everyone has what they need to work at their best.
-Ask them point blank how you can foster trust in the workplace.
+Ask them point-blank how you can foster trust in the workplace.

 2. Focus on activity metrics

 Perhaps one of the most defeated feelings in sales is putting in the time but not seeing the results.
 Prospective customers can choose to exit the sales pipeline for a number of reasons.
-Whether it be that they don’t have the budget or their company is redirecting their attention to another solution, there are times when it is no fault of the sales rep. However, they might still feel the disappointment.
+Whether it be that they don’t have the budget or their company is redirecting their attention to another solution, there are times when it is no fault of the sales rep. However, they might still feel disappointment.

 While you want sales professionals to close deals, placing too much emphasis on that one north star can be disheartening if it isn’t reached.
 Hitting a sales activity goal will offer a sense of accomplishment for reps, helping motivate them to find the best way to make those activities worthwhile by closing a deal.

-3. Set short term goals
+3. Set short-term goals

 There is value in communicating long-term sales goals.
 Seeing potential accomplishments shows sales teams that you believe in them and what sales forecasting has calculated they’re capable of.
 However, those annual sales goals shouldn’t stand alone.